gengjia0214/AIRoti/index.md

 __A [demo video](https://youtu.be/5gOE0NdaSRs) of the prototype system is now available!__

-The demo video is generated based on the integration of the current object detection, classification, tracking, and re -identification models.
+The demo video was generated based on the integration of the current object detection, classification, tracking, and re -identification models.
 For next phase, the focus will be on making the system faster and more accurate, including:
 - Collect and annotate more data.